Anri-Lombard/Practical-Data-Science-on-the-AWS-Cloud-Specialization/README.md

 ## Description

-This repository is a collection of long-form notes to deepen understanding of concepts discussed in the [Practical Data Science on AWS Cloud Specialization](https://www.coursera.org/specializations/practical-data-science) on Coursera.
-The goal is to help bolster your understanding of the material and provide a reference for future use.
-Incomplete notebooks will also be provided for extra context, although self-completion is encouraged for the best learning experience.
+This repository is a collection of notes documenting the essential teachings in the [Practical Data Science on AWS Cloud Specialization](https://www.coursera.org/specializations/practical-data-science) on Coursera.
+It is an easy reference to come back to for review and includes experimental notebooks for exploration and better understading of the concepts.

 ## Structure of Specialization